radiumone-engage/r1-engage-android/README.md

 # default value for engage when application starts  — set to false to use SDK without engage
 engage.enable=true

-# defalut value is set to false for engage mediation when application start -  set to true to use SDK with mediation
+# default value is set to false for engage mediation when application start -  set to true to use SDK with mediation
 mediation.enable = true

 #allow location tracking by gps